Mohammed-git65/M365-Administration-Project/Setting Up Outbound Email Routing and Transport Rules.md

 1. Create Mail Flow Rules: Develop and configure mail flow rules to inspect and block emails containing credit card numbers.
 2. Set Up Data Loss Prevention (DLP) Policies: Implement DLP policies to prevent the leakage of sensitive information and ensure compliance with data protection regulations.
 3. Implement Email Disclaimers: Add disclaimers to outbound emails to inform recipients about the company's data protection policies and disclaim liability for unauthorized data sharing.
-4. Configure Auto-Forwarding Rules: Set up rules to manage and control the auto-forwarding of emails to external recipients, ensuring sensitive data is not inadvertently shared.
-5. Test and Monitor Effectiveness: Conduct thorough testing of the implemented rules and policies to ensure their effectiveness and monitor their performance over time.
+4. Test and Monitor Effectiveness: Conduct thorough testing of the implemented rules and policies to ensure their effectiveness and monitor their performance over time.

 **Create Mail Flow Rules to Inspect and Block Emails with Sensitive Data**